De Concini-Kac filtration and Gelfand-Tsetlin generators for quantum gl_N: Introduction

-In this paper we extend these results to $U_q(\mathfrak{gl}_N)$.
+In this paper we study the quantized enveloping algebra $U_q(\mathfrak{gl}_N)$.
 This algebra contains a quantum analog of the Gelfand-Tsetlin subalgebra of $U(\mathfrak{gl}_N)$, which we denote by $\Gamma_q$.
-Based on the properties of so called generic Gelfand-Tsetlin modules obtained in \cite{MT}, it was shown in \cite{FH} that $U_q(\mathfrak{gl}_N)$ is a Galois ring with respect to $\Gamma_q$.
-This allowed us to prove the quantum Gelfand-Kirillov conjecture for $U_q(\mathfrak{gl}_N)$ (\cite{FH},\cite{F}).

-Note that unlike all the examples listed above, $U_q(\mathfrak{gl}_N)$ is a Galois rings with respect to a subalgebra which not a polynomial algebra.
-Our first main result is the following.
+Based on the properties of so called generic Gelfand-Tsetlin modules constructed in \cite{MT}, it was shown in \cite{FH} that $U_q(\mathfrak{gl}_N)$ is a Galois ring with respect to $\Gamma_q$.
+This allowed us to prove the quantum Gelfand-Kirillov conjecture for $U_q(\mathfrak{gl}_N)$ \cite{FH},\cite{F}.
+Unlike all the examples listed above, $U_q(\mathfrak{gl}_N)$ is a Galois rings with respect to a subalgebra which not a polynomial algebra.